seven-vector-databases/seven-vector-databases.github.io/src/part-main/day1-postgres.md

 ### The Relational Advantage - Filtered Search

 This is where Postgres genuinely earns its place.
 We combine semantic similarity with standard SQL filters in a single query.
-The key subtlety in the implementation is parameter ordering - the first embedding parameter appears in the `SELECT` clause, the filter parameters follow in the `WHERE` clause, and the second embedding parameter appears in the `ORDER BY`.
+The key subtlety in the implementation is parameter ordering - the first embedding parameter appears in the `SELECT` clause, the filter parameters follow in the `WHERE` clause and the second embedding parameter appears in the `ORDER BY`.
 Getting this wrong produces an `InvalidTextRepresentation` error as Postgres tries to interpret an embedding string as an integer.

 ```python
 def search_jobs_filtered(query: str, location: str = None, min_salary: int = None, top_k: int = 5):